Beloved-vince/b2b-api/README.md

 ## Overview

-This documentation provides information on how to interact with the APIs of the NestJS application.
-The application allows users to perform various actions such as user authentication, company creation, and image uploading.
+This documentation provides information on how to interact with the APIs of this NestJS application(AA B2B endpoint).
+The application allows two users to perform various actions such as user authentication, company creation, and image uploading.

 ## Authentication